 When a lease includes both land and buildings elements, the entity assesses the classification of each element separately.

 Finance leases - lessee

-Finance leases are recognised as assets and labilities in the statement of financial position at amounts equal to the fair value of the leased property or, if lower, the present value of the minimum lease payments.
-The corresponding lability to the leasor is included in the statement of financial position as a finance lease obligation.
+Finance leases are recognised as assets and liabilities in the statement of financial position at amounts equal to the fair value of the leased property or, if lower, the present value of the minimum lease payments.
+The corresponding liability to the lessor is included in the statement of financial position as a finance lease obligation.